 Statement at the conclusion of the World Climate Summit in Paris (December 2015)

-The world community agreed in Paris: climate protection is a global obligation.
+The world community agreed in Paris: Climate protection is a global obligation.
 There is no longer any doubt about the anthropogenic cause of climate change and the need for action to limit it.
 This is more than in previous resolutions of the negotiating partners and therefore a success.
 Politically at least and in people's minds.
 But what can we really expect?
 A statement by Prof. Dr. Reinhard Zellner, Chair of the GDCh/Dechema/DBG Joint Committee on Chemistry, Air Quality and Climate.
 To the press release

-Perfluorinated and polyfluorinated hydrocarbons hardly withstand temperatures above 1000 °C. Electro-oxidation and plasma processes also partially destroy the substances.
-Researchers are also trying to eliminate them using boron nitride or supercritical water.
-Further starting points for this are the non-fluorinated oxygen or sulfur-containing residues of these substances.
-Contribution by Christian Ehrensberger in the Nachrichten aus der Chemie.
+Per- and polyfluorinated hydrocarbons can hardly withstand temperatures above 1000 °C. Electro-oxidation and plasma processes also partially destroy the substances.
+Researchers are also trying to eliminate them with boron nitride or supercritical water.
+Other approaches to this are the non-fluorinated oxygen- or sulfur-containing residues of these substances.
+Article by Christian Ehrensberger in the Nachrichten aus der Chemie.
 (Free access in the GDCh app at https://gdch.app/article/die-suche-nach-der-achillesferse-4140286

 Polymerization – depolymerization – polymerization – almost infinitely often: polymers can be chemically recycled.
 Article by Christian Ehrensberger in the Nachrichten aus der Chemie.
 (Free access in the GDCh app at https://gdch.app/article/immer-wieder-von-vorn-4140287